-Ojibwe (or Anishinaabe) and Dakota (Sioux) heritage figure strongly in Minnesota’s past and its present.
+Ojibwe (or Anishinaabe) and Dakota (Lakota) heritage figure strongly in Minnesota’s past and its present.
 Here are some of the best places to admire tribal artistry, learn about their histories, and appreciate their cultures through storytelling and music.

 An Ojibwe woman weaving an intricate basket from sweet grass grabs the attention of older visitors, but kids feel tugged forward into the Mille Lacs Indian Museum by the spiritual drumming, distinctive singing and colorful powwow dances.
 They can toggle between videos that show women’s gentle shawl dances and upbeat jingle dress dances and men’s kinetic dances that may draw inspiration from animals and birds.

 Powwow clothing, called regalia, takes its inspiration from nature.
 American Indian artists pass their patterns and techniques for traditional bead and dyed quillwork through generations, along with feather headpieces and other brightly colored adornments handcrafted and worn on the best occasions.

 For travelers seeking to understand the struggles, triumphs and cultures of the Ojibwe and Dakota people in Minnesota, here are a few of the best places to admire tribal artistry, learn their stories and appreciate their ongoing resilience.

 This lakeshore museum tells the story of the Mille Lacs Band of Ojibwe, arriving in northern Minnesota after being pushed from the East.
 A room with dioramas shows how they followed a rhythm of four seasons harvesting maple syrup, fishing, gathering berries, drying wild rice, trapping and hunting.
 Besides seeing the indoor demonstrations and partaking in classes on weaving, beading and traditional cooking, visitors should also look for seasonal programs on maple syruping, ricing, traditional dances, and building canoes or tipis.